AdobeDocs/workfront.en/help/quicksilver/scenario-planner/scenario-planner-overview.md

 content-type: overview
 product-area: enterprise-scenario-planner-product-area
 navigation-topic: enterprise-scenario-planner-navigation-topic
-title: The Adobe Workfront Scenario Planner overview
+title: The Scenario Planner overview
-description: This is available only in the new Adobe Workfront experience and requires an additional license.
-For information about the Workfront Scenario Planner, see The Adobe Workfront Scenario Planner overview.
+description: The Scenario Planner is available only in the new Adobe Workfront experience and requires an additional license.
+For information about the Workfront Scenario Planner, see The Scenario Planner overview.
 ---

-# The Adobe Workfront Scenario Planner overview
+# The Scenario Planner overview

-This is available only in the new Adobe Workfront experience and requires an additional license.
-For information about the Workfront Scenario Planner, see [The Adobe Workfront Scenario Planner overview](#).
+The Scenario Planner is available only in the new Adobe Workfront experience and requires an additional license.
+For information about the Workfront Scenario Planner, see [The Scenario Planner overview](#).

 ## Scenario Planner overview